thy-right-eye/thy-right-eye.github.io/README.md

 This leads to many adverse mental conditions:
 Anxiety being defined as 'attemptimg to occupy a time/space in the certain/probable future relative to when/where your physical body resides'
 Depression exactly described as 'attempting to occupy a time/space in the certain/probable past relative to when/where your physical body resides'
 One must position themselves in the center of their timeline, and be comfortable with what they are leaving behind, where they are headed and where they are now.
+Most importantly then is to TRAVEL WITH INTENTION.
+We are complex beings created out of contradiction, ironically driven to attain some form of stasis by instinct.
+It is no small feat to gather yourselves in your entirety and focus all of your intentions in one direction.
+Maybe this is what it means to align your will with god's.
+What this means is that at any given time, you are devoted to what you are doing.
+You want to be there, and you are being honest about it.
+Akin to Kundalini awakening, this sort of drive can tear your life asunder.
+Sometimes in a good way, sometimes not.
 Here is a frail representation of the model of our universe AS IT PERTAINS TO HUMAN PERCEPTION.
 It's base 10, like Super String Theory suggests.
 Remember - YOU ARE THE CENTER OF YOUR UNIVERSE, and the succession of dimensions is observed from your center on out, beginning here: